 - In a non-stick skillet, heat the oil over medium-high heat.

-- Add in the salsa, green olives, and zest of the lime.
+- Add in the salsa, green olives, capers, and zest of the lime.
 Reduce heat to low and cover.
 Simmer for 6-7 minutes or until fish is cooked through.

 - Squeeze fresh lime juice over the skillet and sprinkle with cilantro.
 Taste to see if additional salt is needed, and adjust accordingly.
 Serve immediately.

 - Fresh salsa is best for a more authentic taste, but a good quality jarred salsa will work.

 - I used a traditional medium heat salsa.
 You can use any heat level you would like but I would stick to a traditional flavor.

 - Be sure to not overlook the fresh lime juice, it helps to add flavor and acid to the sauce, which is needed to help the flavor of the fish.